renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 ```

 Explanation:
-- We start QEMU here to emulate Raspberry Pi 3B
+- We start QEMU here to emulate Raspberry Pi 3B (Raspberry Pi 4B is not supported on Linux so far)
 - We use the specified image for the kernel.
 - We redirect output to stdout for UART0 (`-serial stdio -s`) or UART1 (`-serial null -serial stdio -s`)
 - We do not start the system immediately, but let it wait for gdb (`-S`).